Medically reviewed by Drugs.com. Last updated on Mar 11, 2020.

 Other imaging technologies

-Computerized tomography (CT) scans and magnetic resonance imaging (MRI) are imaging technologies that can detect pericardial effusion, although they're not generally used to look for the disorder.
-However, pericardial effusion may be diagnosed when these tests are done for other reasons.
+Computerized tomography (CT) scans and magnetic resonance imaging (MRI) can detect pericardial effusion, although they're not generally used to look for it.

-Treatment for pericardial effusion will depend on how much fluid has accumulated, what's causing the effusion and whether you have or are likely to develop cardiac tamponade.
+Treatment for pericardial effusion will depend on the amount of fluid, the underlying cause, and whether you have or are likely to develop cardiac tamponade.
 Treating the cause of pericardial effusion often corrects the problem.

 Medications that reduce inflammation

-If you don't have tamponade or there's no immediate threat of tamponade, your doctor might prescribe one of the following to treat inflammation of the pericardium that may be contributing to pericardial effusion:
+If you don't have tamponade or there's no immediate threat of tamponade, your doctor might prescribe an anti-inflammatory drug to reduce inflammation of the pericardium:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as indomethacin (Indocin) or ibuprofen (Advil, Motrin IB, others)